smithjasonm/tictactoe/README.md

 ### Static Pages

-The static-pages controller serves the pages of the application that do not change for each user.
+The static-pages controller serves the pages of the application that do not change for each user and are not handled by another controller.
 Currently, only one such page exists, namely, the home page.

 ### Users

 The users controller includes actions to perform the following tasks:

- - Display the user-lookup tool
+ - Display a user-lookup tool
  - Display a user profile
  - Display a form to edit a user's settings
  - Display a form to register a new user